bioinformatics-xu/AutoBorutaRF/README.md

 #### Input files:
 class.csv
 (class.csv is the category label file containing a binary-valued matrix, with rows representing samples and columns representing drugs.
-The element in row i and column j is "1" if sample i is "sensitive" for drug j, "0" if "non-sensitive".)
+The element in row i and column j is "1" if sample i is "sensitive" to drug j, "0" if "non-sensitive".)

 rna.csv
 (rna.csv contains the gene expression feature matrix, with rows representing samples and columns representing genes.
 The elements in the gene expression feature matrix are real-valued.)